commercetools/test-data/docs/guidelines/creating-new-model.md

 The next step can involve creating the `fields-config` file where we need to implement the population of the default values we want the test data model to have.

-Since we have two representations for it (REST and GRAPHQL), we need to export two objects.
+Since we have two representations for it (REST and GraphQL), we need to export two objects.

 Here's an example: